This page in Swedish

 Data Protection Impact Assessment (DPIA)

-If a research project involves the processing of personal data, the question that needs to be asked is whether there is a high risk of processing in regards to data protection and privacy, but also on the basis of other fundamental human rights such as freedom of expression and thought, freedom of movement or prohibition of discrimination.
+If a research project involves the processing of personal data, the question that needs to be asked is whether there is a high risk of processing with regards to data protection and privacy.
+Other fundamental human rights – such as freedom of expression and thought, freedom of movement or prohibition of discrimination – are also to be included.
 If the answer to this question is ‘yes’, the General Data Protection regulation dictates that a Data Protection Impact Assessment (DPIA) has to be carried out before any data collection can start.

-The purpose of a DPIA is to identify and minimise risks to the rights and freedoms of individuals.
-Conducting an impact assessment can sometimes also be a requirement from external parties to gain access to sensitive personal data.
+The purpose of a DPIA is to identify and minimise risks to the rights and freedom of individuals.
+Conducting an impact assessment is also a requirement from some external parties to gain access to sensitive personal data.

 More information about Data Protection Impact Assessments can be found here (Inforum, Swedish).